Lincoln Leadership Academy Charter School

-Lincoln Leadership Academy Charter School is a midsized, urban, public charter school located in Allentown, Pennsylvania.
+Lincoln Leadership Academy Charter School is a mid-size, urban, public charter school located in Allentown, Pennsylvania.
 It is one of four public charter schools operating in Lehigh County, Pennsylvania.

-As of the 2021-22 school year, enrollment was 812 in grades first through 12th.
-The school employed 25 teachers, yielding a student-teacher ratio of 16:57.
+As of the 2023-24 school year, enrollment was 909 in grades first through 12th.
+The school employed 25 teachers, yielding a student-teacher ratio of 13.77.
 In November 2012, the Allentown School District School Board renewed the charter school's agreement for five years, amid concerns regarding Lincoln Leadership Academy Charter School's association with a local church.

 Lincoln Leadership Academy Charter School is one of four public charter schools operating in Lehigh County in 2013.
 According to the Pennsylvania Department of Education, in 2012, there were 50,605 children in Lehigh County who were enrolled in public charter schools.

-The Carbon-Lehigh Intermediate Unit IU21 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.
+The Carbon Lehigh Intermediate Unit, IU21, provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.